 Ukrainian Council of Churches convinces parliament to amend the draft law #0931

-The Ukrainian Council of Churches and Religious Organizations (UCCRO) urges the President of Ukraine and MPs to amend the draft law No. 0931, so that the fanatical fight against discrimination does not lead to the suppression of citizens' constitutional rights to freedom of conscience and freedom of expression.
+The Ukrainian Council of Churches and Religious Organizations (UCCRO) urges the President of Ukraine and MPs to amend the draft law No. 0931, so that the fanatical fight against discrimination should not lead to the suppression of citizens' constitutional rights to freedom of conscience and freedom of expression.

 The appeals to justify the position of the religious community were sent to the President Volodymyr Zelensky and the leadership of the Parliament of Ukraine signed by the UCCRO Chairman, Bishop of the Roman Catholic Church Vitalii Kryvytskyi, reports the UCCRO website.